Fermi Gamma-ray Space Telescope: Greatest gamma-ray burst energy release

 In September 2008, the gamma-ray burst GRB 080916C in the constellation Carina was recorded by the Fermi telescope.
 This burst is notable as having "the largest apparent energy release yet measured".
 The explosion had the power of about 9,000 ordinary supernovae, and the relativistic jet of material ejected in the blast must have moved at a minimum of 99.9999% the speed of light.
 Overall, GRB 080916C had "the greatest total energy, the fastest motions, and the highest initial-energy emissions" ever seen.

+Galactic Center gamma ray excess

+In 2009, a surplus of gamma rays from a spherical region around the Galactic Center of the Milky Way was found in data from the Fermi telescope.
+This is now known as the Galactic Center GeV excess.
+The source of this surplus is not known.
+Suggestions include self-annihilation of dark matter or a population of pulsars.

 Cosmic rays and supernova remnants

 In February 2010, it was announced that Fermi-LAT had determined that supernova remnants act as enormous accelerators for cosmic particles.
 This determination fulfills one of the stated missions for this project.

 Background gamma ray sources

 In March 2010 it was announced that active galactic nuclei are not responsible for most gamma-ray background radiation.
 Though active galactic nuclei do produce some of the gamma-ray radiation detected here on Earth, less than 30% originates from these sources.
 The search now is to locate the sources for the remaining 70% or so of all gamma-rays detected.
 Possibilities include star forming galaxies, galactic mergers, and yet-to-be explained dark matter interactions.